-You May Not be Allowed to Buy Some Pass-Through Certificates.
-If you are subject to legal investment laws and regulations or to review by regulatory authorities, you may not be allowed to invest in some types of Pass-Through Certificates.
+You may not be allowed to buy Pass-Through Certificates.
+If you are subject to investment laws and regulations or to review by regulatory authorities, you may not be allowed to invest in some types of Pass-Through Certificates.
+If you purchase Pass-Through Certificates in violation of such laws or regulations, you may be compelled to divest such Pass-Through Certificates.
 See Legal Investment Considerations.